ti-oluwa/slb_glossary/README.md

 This module helps you find the definition of terms in the Schlumberger Petroleum Glossary.
 This search can be done using several query paramaters such as term name, topics and start letter.
 The search results are usually returned in a list of tuples containing the term name and its definition.
 You can find the Schlumberger petroleum glossary [here](https://glossary.slb.com/en/).

+> **For optimum performance, it is advisable to use the module with the Chrome browser and a fast and stable internet connection.**

 ## Installation

 * The package can be installed using pip as follows: